uclh-criu/qa-eval-dashboard/README.md

 ## Features

-- Review and provide feedback on medical Q&A pairs
+- Review and provide feedback on medical Q&A pairs to support evaluation and finetuning
-- Score answers based on accuracy, completeness, clarity, and clinical relevance
+- Score model answers based on accuracy, completeness, clarity, and clinical relevance
-- Provide gold standard answers for training and evaluation
+- Provide gold standard answers for evaluation and/or finetuning
-- Dataset management for organizing Q&A collections
+- Dataset management for organizing Q&A collections, including upload and download functionality (with support for csv and json file formats)
 - Admin interface for user and dataset management

 ## Getting Started